 In April we saw Google’s product reviews update, part of a slew of changes the search engine has been making recently.
 This will most likely be relevant to you if you publish product reviews on your website.

-The update is not related to any reviews you write or receive for a business on Google Maps, Google My Business, or any other external platform.
+The update is not related to any reviews you write or receive for a business on Google Maps, Google Business Manager, or any other external platform.

 What is the Product Reviews Update?

 If you’re looking for a new type of product – a laptop, for example – you’ve probably used Google to search for details and reviews.
 Maybe you’re not sure which product you want and are looking for a comparison of different brands and models.
 Or maybe you have an idea of what you’d like but want to find more opinions to check it’s the right item for you.

 The product reviews update aims to prioritise those websites that provide helpful, in-depth reviews that include good research, a firm understanding of the product, and insightful observations.
 It will devalue pages deemed to be sparse or unhelpful, such as those that list products without any meaningful information or comparisons.

 On the subject of the update, Google states:

 “We know people appreciate product reviews that share in-depth research, rather than thin content that simply summarizes a bunch of products.”

 As always, they’re making the update because it’s what the user wants.